PreranaCheekoty/FYP-Report-CDE4301_Final-/README.md

 Given that persistent STAT3 activation has been linked to chronic inflammation and fibrosis, the observed upregulation of SOCS3 in the preliminary data may represent a natural response aimed at counteracting overactive STAT3 signalling.
 This makes SOCS3 a particularly relevant target protein for further investigation, as its absence in immune cells could disrupt this feedback control, leading to sustained STAT3 activation.

+# <strong>3.
+Research Hypothesis and Objectives</strong><br>
+### <strong>3.1 Hypothesis </strong>
+The hypothesis for this dissertation is, “The lack of SOCS3 in myeloid cells leads to sustained STAT3 activation, thereby enhancing inflammation and promoting PF in murine models”.

+### <strong>3.2 Objectives </strong>
+Based on this hypothesis, the study is structured around two main objectives:
+1. Effect of myeloid specific SOCS3 deficiency on bleomycin induced pulmonary fibrosis
+2. Effect of myeloid specific SOCS3 deficiency on immune markers in bleomycin induced fibrotic lung

+This FYP primarily focused on Objective 1, beginning with validation of the conditional knockout mouse model, followed by phenotypic characterization of SOCS3 deficiency in myeloid cells after bleomycin treatment.
+Phenotypic assessments included measurements of body weight and lung weight.
+Genotypic effects of SOCS3 deficiency were confirmed by evaluating SOCS3 expression using Hydroxyproline Assay (HPA) and quantitative PCR (qPCR).
+Experimental workflows were optimized during the pilot study to ensure reliable and reproducible results.
+Preliminary work for Objective 2 was initiated to investigate the potential impact of myeloid-specific SOCS3 deficiency on immune markers in bleomycin-induced fibrotic lungs, with qPCR used to assess genes associated with various immune cell populations.

+It should be noted that all work conducted during this FYP focused on validating the conditional knockout model and assessing phenotypic and genotypic effects.
+The study was not designed to directly investigate STAT3 activation or its associated signalling pathways.